testthedocs/awesome-docs/docs/contributing/index.md

 - Ensure the site builds without errors
 - Test the search functionality with your new content

+## Community & Recognition

+### Contributors

+Thanks to all [contributors](https://github.com/testthedocs/awesome-docs/graphs/contributors) who have helped make this resource better - you rock! 🎉

+Your contributions help the entire documentation community by:
+- Making tools more discoverable
+- Sharing knowledge and best practices
+- Keeping information current and accurate
+- Building a comprehensive resource for everyone

+### Recognition

+If you see a package or project here that is no longer maintained or is not a good fit, please submit a pull request to improve this file.
+Thank you!

+## License & Legal

+This project is licensed under [CC0 1.0 Universal](https://github.com/testthedocs/awesome-docs/blob/main/LICENSE).

+### What This Means
+- **Public Domain**: This work is in the public domain
+- **No Rights Reserved**: You can copy, modify, distribute and perform the work
+- **Commercial Use**: You can use this work for commercial purposes
+- **No Attribution Required**: Though attribution is appreciated, it's not required

+### Contributing Agreement
+By contributing to this project, you agree that your contributions will be licensed under the same CC0 1.0 Universal license.

 Thank you for contributing to Awesome Docs! 🎉